akashmishra242/syncfusion_flutter_calendar/README.md

 # syncfusion_flutter_calendar

-In this flutter project Implementation of Google Calendar in Flutter has been done using syncfusion_flutter_calendar package.
+In this project Implementation of Google Calendar in Flutter has been done using syncfusion_flutter_calendar package.
-(Google Maps ft.
+(Google Calendar ft.
 Event addition using both backend & manually, Event management, monthly view, weekly view, daily view and much more..)

 ### **This application includes:**
 1) Event addition in calendar using backend (here firebase).